orppst/pst-api-service/README.md

 # pst-api-service Project

+This service provides the main API to the proposal store

+To connect to the dev version of postgres that will run in Docker you need the following

+port : 64474
+username : quarkus
+password : quarkus

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .